Andrew Tannenbaum

 - Lecturer in Law

-Andrew Tannenbaum is the Global Head of Cyber, Data, and Intellectual Property Law at Barclays, where he oversees the bank's legal practice in emerging technology, security, and privacy issues.
+Prior to joining A&O Shearman, Andrew was General Counsel of Barclays Execution Services, where he led global legal teams for the Barclays Group over all technology and operations areas, including cybersecurity, AI, data, emerging tech, intellectual property, operational resilience, and crisis management.
 Andrew was also IBM's first Chief Cybersecurity Counsel, a role in which he founded one of the earliest corporate global cyber legal teams.

 Prior to his time at IBM, Andrew served in the government for 10 years during both the Obama and Bush administrations, most recently as Deputy General Counsel of the National Security Agency.
 Andrew also served as Deputy Director of the Guantanamo Review Task Force, Senior Counselor and Assistant General Counsel in the White House Office of Management and Budget, Counsel to the Assistant Attorney General for National Security, Attorney-Advisor in the Office of Legal Counsel, and Trial Attorney in the Justice Department's Civil Division.